GrandEngineering/druid/README.md

 ## 🔧 How It Works

-Druid IDs are 32 bytes in total, composed of four parts:
+Druid IDs are 40 bytes in total, composed of four parts:

-1. **Timestamp** (8 bytes): Stored in big-endian format for natural sortability.
+1. **Timestamp** (16 bytes): Stored in big-endian format for natural sortability.
 2. **Randomness** (23 bytes): Generated using a cryptographically secure pseudo-random number generator (CSPRNG).
 3. **Version** (1 byte): Reserved for versioning and future compatibility.

 ## 🎯 Collision Probability

 While a theoretical chance of collision exists, it's *astronomically* low.
-Druid has around **2¹⁸⁴ unique IDs** for each second.
+Druid has around **2¹⁸⁴ unique IDs** for each nano-second.

 To put that into perspective:

-> You would need to generate approximately **5.55 × 10²⁶ IDs per second** to reach a **1% chance of collision**.
+> You would need to generate approximately **5.55 × 10²⁶ IDs per nanosecond** to reach a **1% chance of collision**.

 That’s more IDs than grains of sand on Earth.
 ## ⚡ Performance